Worm Gearing

 Hint: If you require establishing the power transmitted from the torsional moment and speed, press the right push-button and make the calculation in the Additions Section.

 The optimum transmission ratio ranges between 5 and 100.
 In extreme cases, it may reach up to 300 (1000 in non-power gearing).
 Transmission ratio is entered in the left entry field using the keyboard.
-The roll-out menu on the left offers the recommended transmission ratio values; when choosing from this menu, the selected value is added to the left field automatically.

 Since the actual transmission ratio is the proportion of the number of teeth of both gears (integers), the actual transmission ratio will mostly differ from the required (entered) one.
 The value of the “Actual transmission ratio” is shown on the left, while the percentage deviation from the required one is given on the right.